Treasures on Trial: The Art and Science of Detecting Fakes

 Frauds.
 Fakes.
 Trickery.
 Deceit!
-Put on your CSI hat and investigate some of the most clever and costliest deceptions of our time in the captivating exhibition Treasures on Trial: The Art and Science of Detecting Fakes.
-Read the New York Times article on the exhibition, "Winterthur Exhibit Offers Insight Into Detecting Art Fraud."
+Visitors were invited to put on their CSI hat and investigate some of the most clever and costliest deceptions of our time in the captivating exhibition Treasures on Trial: The Art and Science of Detecting Fakes.

 - A fake Babe Ruth baseball glove sold for $200,000